muntisa/SimpleCoinmarketcap/README.md

 # SimpleCoinmarketcap
 Simple Coinmarketcap API to your crypto portofolios

 I have seen different portofolio scripts but all are complicated to understand in 5 minutes.
-Therefore, I propose the simplest portofolio script in python 2.7: read a portofolio file, connect to Coinmarketcap APIs, print the coin/token information from your portofolio(s).
+Therefore, I propose the simplest portofolio script in python 2.7 and 3.7: read a portofolio file, connect to Coinmarketcap APIs, print the coin/token information from your portofolio(s).

 ## How to use it
 * Place your coin names in Coinmarketcap and the quantity into a portofolio text file (TAB-separated); you can have several portofolios!